Sustainability Report 2024

 We do not manufacture any goods ourselves.
 Whenever possible, we sell fundraising items that are manufactured in an environmentally friendly manner and we account for the emissions produced in the items’ production.
 Delivery of our goods is provided by Singapore Post, which delivers more and more using an electric vehicle fleet.

 Knowing that CAT WALK Plus trips to Malaysia would require transportation to the Sungei Yu corridor, leaders of SWAG decided in early 2022 to use only ground transportation from Singapore.
 This reduced the carbon footprint on CAT WALK activities substantially.
 Previously flights were usually taken to Kuala Lumpur for all “Cat Walkers”, before a van transport would take over as transport for the rest of the journey.
-By reducing the use of air transport, a significant source of emissions is being cut.
+By reducing the use of air transport, a significant source of emissions was cut.